publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8/schI/m__us_usc_t42_s1437f.md

     For termination of amendment by [section 704 of Pub.
 L. 111–22][/us/pl/111/22/s704], see Termination Date of 2009 Amendment note below.

- __Amendment of Subsection (o)(8)__

-    [Pub.
-L. 113–76, div.
-L, title II, § 220][/us/pl/113/76/s220], Jan.
-17, 2014, [128 Stat.
-630][/us/stat/128/630], provided that, effective upon such date as the Secretary determines, in the Secretary’s sole discretion, through the Secretary’s publication of such date in the Federal Register, as part of regulations promulgated, or a notice issued, by the Secretary to implement such amendments, subsection (o)(8) of this section is amended:

-    (1) by redesignating subparagraph (E) as subparagraph (G); and

-    (2) by striking subparagraph (D) and inserting the following new subparagraphs:

-    (D) Biennial inspections

-    (i) Requirement

-    Each public housing agency providing assistance under this subsection (or other entity, as provided in paragraph (11)) shall, for each assisted dwelling unit, make inspections not less often than biennially during the term of the housing assistance payments contract for the unit to determine whether the unit is maintained in accordance with the requirements under subparagraph (A).

-    (ii) Use of alternative inspection method

-    The requirements under clause (i) may be complied with by use of inspections that qualify as an alternative inspection method pursuant to subparagraph (E).

-    (iii) Records

-    The public housing agency (or other entity) shall retain the records of the inspection for a reasonable time, as determined by the Secretary, and shall make the records available upon request to the Secretary, the Inspector General for the Department of Housing and Urban Development, and any auditor conducting an audit under [section 1437c(h) of this title][/us/usc/t42/s1437c/h].

-    (iv) Mixed-finance properties

-    The Secretary may adjust the frequency of inspections for mixed-finance properties assisted with vouchers under paragraph (13) to facilitate the use of the alternative inspections in subparagraph (E).

-    (E) Alternative inspection method

-    An inspection of a property shall qualify as an alternative inspection method for purposes of this subparagraph if—

-    (i) the inspection was conducted pursuant to requirements under a Federal, State, or local housing program (including the Home investment partnership program under title II of the Cranston-Gonzalez National Affordable Housing Act \[[42 U.S.C.
-12721][/us/usc/t42/s12721] et seq.\] and the low-income housing tax credit program under [section 42 of title 26][/us/usc/t26/s42]); and

-    (ii) pursuant to such inspection, the property was determined to meet the standards or requirements regarding housing quality or safety applicable to properties assisted under such program, and, if a non-Federal standard or requirement was used, the public housing agency has certified to the Secretary that such standard or requirement provides the same (or greater) protection to occupants of dwelling units meeting such standard or requirement as would the housing quality standards under subparagraph (B).

-    (F) Interim inspections

-    Upon notification to the public housing agency, by a family (on whose behalf tenant-based rental assistance is provided under this subsection) or by a government official, that the dwelling unit for which such assistance is provided does not comply with the housing quality standards under subparagraph (B), the public housing agency shall inspect the dwelling unit—

-    (i) in the case of any condition that is life-threatening, within 24 hours after the agency’s receipt of such notification, unless waived by the Secretary in extraordinary circumstances; and

-    (ii) in the case of any condition that is not life-threatening, within a reasonable time frame, as determined by the Secretary.

-    See 2014 Amendment notes below.

  __References in Text__

     The Housing and Community Development Act of 1992, referred to in subsec. (d)(2)(C), (D), is [Pub.
 L. 102–550][/us/pl/102/550], Oct.
 28, 1992, [106 Stat.
 3672][/us/stat/106/3672].
 Subtitle C of title VI of the Act is classified generally to subchapter I (§ 13601 et seq.) of chapter 135 of this title.
 Subtitle D of title VI of the Act is classified principally to subchapter II (§ 13611 et seq.) of chapter 135 of this title.
 For complete classification of this Act to the Code, see Short Title of 1992 Amendment note set out under [section 5301 of this title][/us/usc/t42/s5301] and Tables.

     Sections 514 and 517 of the Multifamily Assisted Housing Reform and Affordability Act of 1997, referred to in subsecs. (d)(5) and (bb)(2), are sections 514 and 517 of [Pub.
 L. 105–65][/us/pl/105/65], and are set out as a note under this section.

-    The Cranston-Gonzalez National Affordable Housing Act, referred to in subsecs. (f)(4) and (o)(4)(D), (10)(F), is [Pub.
+    The Cranston-Gonzalez National Affordable Housing Act, referred to in subsecs. (f)(4) and (o)(4)(D), (8)(E)(i), (10)(F), is [Pub.
 L. 101–625][/us/pl/101/625], Nov.
 28, 1990, [104 Stat.
 4079][/us/stat/104/4079].
 Title II of the Act, also known as the “HOME Investment Partnerships Act”, is classified principally to subchapter II (§ 12721 et seq.) of chapter 130 of this title.
 Subtitle A of title II of the Act is classified generally to part A (§ 12741 et seq.) of subchapter II of chapter 130 of this title.
 Title IV of the Act, also known as the “Homeownership and Opportunity Through HOPE Act”, enacted subchapter II–A (§ 1437aaa et seq.) of this chapter and subchapter IV (§ 12871 et seq.) of chapter 130 of this title, amended sections 1437c, 1437f, 1437l, 1437p, 1437r, and 1437s of this title and [section 1709 of Title 12][/us/usc/t12/s1709], Banks and Banking, and enacted provisions set out as notes under sections 1437c, 1437aa, and 1437aaa of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12701 of this title][/us/usc/t42/s12701] and Tables.

     The Social Security Act, referred to in subsec. (k), is [act Aug.
 14, 1935, ch.
 531][/us/act/1935-08-14/ch531], [49 Stat.
 620][/us/stat/49/620], which is classified generally to chapter 7 (§ 301 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title][/us/usc/t42/s1305] and Tables.